Registers of Scotland: Registers of Moveable Transactions

+Register of Statutory Pledges

+The Register of Statutory Pledges (RSP) allows the legal creation of statutory pledges in Scotland under the Moveable Transactions (Scotland) Act 2023.

+This means that physical moveable property, intellectual property, and financial instruments can be used as security for loans and can be registered as a Statutory Pledge on the RSP.

+Register of Assignations

+The Register of Assignations (RoA) allows claims, typically for payment, to legally transfer in Scotland through registration of an assignation in the RoA.

+This registration alternative to intimation was introduced by the Moveable Transactions (Scotland) Act 2023.

 The Register of Community Interests in Land

 There are two parts to this register (1) the community body interests and (2) Agricultural bodies right to buy.
 The register came into force on 14 June 2004.

 The community body interests part was introduced under the Land Reform (Scotland) Act 2003 Part 2 required that the Keeper should set up and keep a Register of Community Bodies Interests in Land.
 Community Bodies have a pre-emptive right to buy land in Scotland.
 The three community right to buy in total are: (1) The pre-emptive right to buy (2) the absolute right to buy land for further sustainable development, and (3) the absolute right to buy Abandoned, Neglected or Detrimental Land.

 The agricultural bodies part was established under the Agricultural Holdings (Scotland) Act 2003, this register allows agricultural tenants to register an interest in the tenanted land so that the tenant can buy it if the property is put up for sale.